dotnet/AspNetCore.Docs/aspnetcore/security/data-protection/implementation/key-encryption-at-rest.md

 ## Custom key encryption

-If the in-box mechanisms aren't appropriate, the developer can specify their own key encryption mechanism by providing a custom [IXmlEncryptor](/dotnet/api/microsoft.aspnetcore.dataprotection.xmlencryption.ixmlencryptor).
+If the in-box mechanisms aren't appropriate, the developer can specify their own key encryption mechanism by providing a custom <xref:Microsoft.AspNetCore.DataProtection.XmlEncryption.IXmlEncryptor>.